Green track: Types

-The ground cover requires a stable track bed construction, where the track geometry will not shift after construction.
+The ground cover requires a stable track bed construction in which the track geometry will not shift after construction.
 This is commonly accomplished with ballastless track.
 The addition of soil to track ballast would reduce the friction between the individual ballast stones and make it easier for the track to shift out of place, while making adjustments and corrections more difficult.
 At the same time, extensions and changes are more involved than with conventional track ballast.

-The soil surrounding the tracks is planted with grass or other suitable ground cover plant.
+The soil surrounding the tracks is planted with grass or other suitable ground cover plants.
 In comparison, grass tends to require higher maintenance, such as mowing and irrigation, and a soil layer of at least 15 cm.
 In particular, shade- and drought-tolerant species are chosen depending on local conditions; sedum is a common choice, as it requires a substrate of only 4–8 cm.
 The space between the tracks can also be filled with grass pavers instead of soil.
 The city of Braunschweig, Germany, together with the Julius Kühn-Institut, developed a mixture of endemic grasses and wildflowers suitable for green tracks that will also provide a habitat for wild bees.